-He is believed to have predicted many major world events such as the rise of Napoleon and then Hitler, the invention of the aeroplane, two World Wars, the nuclear destruction of Hiroshima and Nagasaki and even the terrorist attacks of the World Trade Centre of 2001 and the death of Princess Diana.
+He is believed to have predicted many major world events such as the rise of Napoleon and then Hitler, the invention of the aeroplane, two World Wars, the nuclear destruction of Hiroshima and Nagasaki and even the terrorist attacks on the World Trade Centre of 2001 and the death of Princess Diana.

 #28 Brigitte Bardot

-She inspired many women that styled their hair and wore eyeliner to resemble Brigitte!
+She inspired many women who styled their hair and wore eyeliner to resemble Brigitte!
 She also inspired fellow actors and artists such as John Lennon.
 In 2020, Vogue named Bardot number one of “The most beautiful French actresses of all time“!
-Brigitte Bardot is undoubtedly one of the most influential women of all time that impacted the lives of many women!
+Brigitte Bardot is undoubtedly one of the most influential women of all time who impacted the lives of many women!

 #29 Claude Debussy

 Claude Debussy is one of the most famous French composers and one of the most influential composers of the late 19th and early 20th centuries.
-He was born in a low-income family, but his immense talent was discovered, and at the age of 10 years old, he was admitted to France’s leading music college.
+He was born into a low-income family, but his immense talent was discovered, and at the age of 10 years old, he was admitted to France’s leading music college.